k4u5hik/learn-nextjs/1-Foundations/2-React/Notes.md

 ## State and Hooks

-React has a set of functions called [hooks](https://reactjs.org/docs/hooks-intro.html). *Hooks allow you to add additional logic such as **state** to your components.* You can think of state as any information in your UI that changes over time, usually triggered by user interaction.
+<span style="color:red">❗ React has a set of functions called [hooks](https://reactjs.org/docs/hooks-intro.html).
+Hooks allow you to add additional logic such as **state** to your components.</span>
+You can think of state as any information in your UI that changes over time, usually triggered by user interaction.

 ```jsx
 function HomePage() {